 The district continues to support effective use of information and communication technology by staff and students.
-Staff members receive support for the use of WebCT for enhancing student learning opportunities.
-Teachers and support staff will be supported in the use of digital individual program plans (IPP) and in the implementation of ICT outcomes through inservices and online training opportunities.
+Teachers and support staff will be supported in the use of digital individual program plans (IPP) and in the implementation of Information and Communication Technology outcomes through inservices and online training opportunities.
+Professional development regarding basic technology skills and the use of the Student Information System (SIS) for teachers will continue to be provided.
 The district will develop an inventory of the common software used by teachers, share the information with schools and, if warranted, explore the viability of acquiring a district license in order to reduce the costs to schools.
+The district will coordinate the development of a Web based application that will provide remote access of information to students, parents, and teachers.
+In addition, the district's technology plan will provide information regarding projected educational and technological changes and identify actions that will enable the district to meet its targets and goals.